Insurance is a relationship business, right?

-Why then, do we have such a fixation on the front end of marketing?
+Why then, do we have such a fixation on how to get new insurance clients?
 Why do we have such a fetish for new leads and new customers?

 New customers matter.

 No marketing system is complete without paying attention to all four stages of the insurance marketing process — from “attract” to “convert” to “optimize” to “retain.”

 And, you may even want to consider buying them if you can find a trustworthy source.